guilsa/space-x-api-react-native/README.md

 You can also use `yarn start`.
 Let it bundle.

-You can also try previewing the app via your phone (iOS).
+You can also try previewing the app via your phone.
+I've tested on iOS.
 To do that, after running the commands above, press c to show project QR and point your phone's camera at it.
 You'll need Expo for iOS or Android.

 ## Goal